Maryland, Probation Violation Defense Attorney

 If the court deems it necessary, the length of probation may be extended, giving the offender more time to fulfill the conditions of their sentence.
 This could also mean additional conditions during the extended period, such as community service or house arrest.

-4. Revoking Probation and Subsequent Sentencing
+4. Revoking Probation and Imposition of the Full Sentence

 Probation Violation Attorney in Anne Arundel County, Maryland